Those in need of services are incredibly courageous in coming forward and seeking help.

 We often work with clients in the public sector who provide services to those in need.
 There is a level of bravery and courage when seeking out support, resources, and guidance.
 In addition, the clients we work with who thrive are providing a judgment-free environment for those they serve.
 This is essential when trying to provide optimal customer service throughout their experience of qualifying and receiving services.
 No matter the government program, the people working with administering the services and programs succeed when they provide people with a safe place to go for help.

-Learning how to respond appropriately to someone in an abusive situation is critical.
 By implementing techniques such as active listening, asking open-ended questions, and allowing someone to share how they feel without fear or judgment, we can help more people.

 Listen to Understand

 Active listening is powerful.
 It goes beyond hearing what a person says; it is seeking to understand the intent and meaning behind the words.
 This is a simple and effective way to engage in a conversation with someone who might be seeking help.